 - Scheduled orders (planned).

 A checkbox placed to the right outside the Gantt chart shows the resources used per order in the three resource groups.
 An order may need several resources of a group.
 Not scheduled orders don’t necessarily have to occupy resources yet, they can be allocated by checkbox.

 By drag & drop, the planner can manually add not scheduled orders to the already scheduled ones.
 When an order is moved, the resources possibly causing a conflict, are being indicated.

 Visual Production Scheduling Application live

-The video shows how the graphical control panel actively supports the planner manually managing the production schedule by providing visual guidance.
+The video shows how the graphical planning board actively supports the planner manually managing the production schedule by providing visual guidance.

 This visual scheduling sample application was developed with the .NET component VARCHART XGantt.

 Visualization lets the planner gain valuable decision support and enables him to react to unexpected incidents quickly and safely.
 This is only one example of how a graphical planning board could look like.
 Every production planning application has its own individual planning basis which needs to be reflected in the visualization.